pleabargain/EnglishHelpsYourCareer/time-clauses.md

-Soon after we  there, we  a message.
+Soon after we ___ there, we will send you a message.
 <details><summary><b>Answer</b></summary>
 <p>